urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 ### `default-agent`

-The `%default-agent` library contains a basic agent with sane default behaviours for each arm.
+The `default-agent` library contains a basic agent with sane default behaviours for each arm.
 In some cases it just crashes and prints an error message to the terminal, and in others it succeeds but does nothing.
 It has two primary uses:

-- For any agent arms you don't need, you can just have them call the matching function in `%default-agent`, rather than having to manually handle events on those arms.
+- For any agent arms you don't need, you can just have them call the matching function in `default-agent`, rather than having to manually handle events on those arms.
 - A common pattern in an agent is to switch on the input of an arm with [wutlus](/docs/hoon/reference/rune/wut#-wutlus) (`?+`) runes or maybe [wutcol](/docs/hoon/reference/rune/wut#wutcol) (`?:`) runes.
-For any unexpected input, you can just pass it to the relevant arm of `%default-agent` rather than handling it manually.
+For any unexpected input, you can just pass it to the relevant arm of `default-agent` rather than handling it manually.

-The `%default-agent` library lives in `/lib/default-agent/hoon` of the `%base` desk, and you would typically include a copy in any new desk you created.
+The `default-agent` library lives in `/lib/default-agent/hoon` of the `%base` desk, and you would typically include a copy in any new desk you created.
 It's imported at the beginning of an agent with the [faslus](/docs/arvo/ford/ford#ford-runes) (`/+`) rune.